japaneseTemmie/MusicBot.py-2.0/README.md

   Expected output: `ffmpeg version {VERSION}...`

+  Project was tested on  `Python 3.12.3` and `FFmpeg 6.1`.

+  Up to date versions should work fine.

 - Optional, but preferred if hosting on many guilds:

   - An internet connection with **high download/upload speeds**.

-    (Minimum `100mbps DL`/`10mbps UL` for personal use, `1Gbps+ DL`/`~500mbps+ UL` for a moderate amount of guilds)
+    Minimum `100mbps DL`/`10mbps UL` for personal use, `1Gbps+ DL`/`~500mbps+ UL` for a moderate amount of guilds

-  - A system with lots of RAM (>= 32GB) for many guilds.
+  - A system with lots of RAM (>= 32GB).

-    The bot caches roles and playlists extensively for faster lookup and lower disk activity at the expense of using more RAM.
+    The bot caches role and playlist files extensively for faster lookup and lower disk activity at the expense of using more RAM.

-  - A system with a powerful CPU (8+ performance cores) for many guilds.
+  - A system with a powerful CPU (8+ performance cores).

     A powerful CPU is required for tasks like `yt-dlp` extraction and parsing, `FFmpeg` and `Discord` audio processing.

-Project was tested on  `Python 3.12.3` and `FFmpeg 6.1`.

-Up to date versions should work fine.

 ## Preparing the project directory
 - Unpack the source code to a directory of your choice.
 (Or, `git clone` it.)